squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 [__Is Insiders free for those who contribute to this project?__](#insiders-contributors){ #insiders-contributors }

 Thank you for your interest in contributing to Material for MkDocs!
-We value every contribution, but it's important to distinguish between the types of contributions.
+We value every contribution, but it's important to distinguish between different types of contributions.
 While minor edits such as typo corrections or adding new languages are appreciated, they demand significant review efforts that exceed the scope of such contributions.
 Consequently, free access to the Insiders